 David Petrakis Quotes in Speak

 The Speak quotes below are all either spoken by David Petrakis or refer to David Petrakis.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Farrar Strauss Giroux edition of Speak published in 2011.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Farrar Strauss Giroux edition of Speak published in 2011.).